JP0132/JP0132/README.md

 <h1 align="center">Hi, I'm Jaynik Parsotomo</h1>

-I'm a zealous software developer, with a keen interest in code crafting and problem-solving various problems or create my own innovative way.
-My journey for programming started, at the end of my GCSEs, where I decided upon a career path within software.
-Since then I have been learning more about programming, adding to my current skillset by building projects through University to building them independently.
+I'm a zealous software developer, with a keen interest in code crafting and problem-solving.
+My journey into the software development world started, at the end of my GCSEs, where I made the decision to pursue a career in software development.
+Ever since, I have been on a relentless quest to expand my knowledge and skills.
+From building projects during my university studies to independently creating innovative solutions, I have continuously added to my skillset.
 #

 🔭 Currently the project I am working on is a music player application in flutter.